Solar Power Performance Bonds

-A solar power performance bond, also known as an EPC bond, is the solar industry’s equivalent of the performance bond commonly required for contractors working on traditional construction projects.
+A solar power performance bond is the solar industry’s equivalent of the performance bond, commonly required for contractors working on traditional construction projects.
 Performance bonds are most often required for commercial and industrial solar projects, not residential.

 A solar power performance bond is a solar contractor’s guarantee to complete the project in accordance with contractual requirements.
 If the contractor should default and not complete the work, or produce unacceptable results, the project owner (the bond’s “obligee”) can file a claim against the bond.
 They will be compensated for the cost of hiring another contractor to complete the project or remediate the construction flaws.

 Any solar contractor can be required to purchase a solar power performance bond as a condition for being awarded a contract.
 As the obligee, the project owner establishes the required bond amount, which typically is at least equal to the total project cost.

 There are three parties to the surety bond agreement for a solar power performance bond.
 In addition to the obligee, the two other parties are the solar contractor (the bond’s “principal”) and the company that authorizes the bond (the “surety”).